thosgood/this-weeks-finds/markdown/251-300/week281.md

 There are lots of ways to fit them together.
 The rhombus can be subdivided into a kite and a dart, too!

-Lu and Steinhardt call them \"girih tiles\".
-But \"girih\" actually means \"strapwork\": the braided bands that decorate the tiles in a lot of this art, as shown rather crudely in the picture above.
-Egan\'s applet uses three of these tiles: the decagon, the elongated hexagon and the bowtie.
-As you\'ll see on his webpage, each can be subdivided into smaller decagons, hexagons and bowties.
-And that\'s how \"inflation\" works.
+Lu and Steinhardt call them "girih tiles".
+But "girih" actually means "strapwork": the braided bands that decorate the tiles in a lot of this art, as shown rather crudely in the picture above.
+Egan's applet uses three of these tiles: the decagon, the elongated hexagon and the bowtie.
+As you'll see on his webpage, each can be subdivided into smaller decagons, hexagons and bowties.
+And that's how "inflation" works.

 Did the Timurid artists actually understand the process of inflation, or the idea of a quasiperiodic tiling?
-Seeking clues, scholars have turned to the Topkapi Scroll, a kind of \"how-to manual\" for tiling that resides in the Topkapi Palace in Istanbul.
+Seeking clues, scholars have turned to the Topkapi Scroll, a kind of "how-to manual" for tiling that resides in the Topkapi Palace in Istanbul.

 ::: {align="center"}